With the novel coronavirus outbreak globally, many people are understandably concerned about their health and safety.

 For more options, the CDC maintains a list of N95 approved respirators.

-Below I’ve listed 2 US retailers who currently have stock, ship to mainland USA, and I’ve bought from personally with no issues:
+Below I’ve listed a US retailers who currently have stock of KN95s, ship to mainland USA, and I’ve bought from personally with no issues:

 KN95 Respirators – these are a step up in filtering capability, compared to cloth or surgical masks, due to their thicker melt blown layer.
 However, they don’t form a good seal around the face, so fall short of well fitting N95/FFP2+ respirators.
 Health Bodyguard Store stock them in Ohio and ship nationally, from $4 per respirator.
 See my brief review of buying them.